What are library fellowships?

 The United States and Canada have many impressive collections of manuscripts, books, maps, and other documents covering all aspects of colonialism in the Atlantic and Pacific worlds.
-A select number of libraries (primarily in the USA) housing these rare materials offer fellowships and, to my good fortunate, I have been a fellow at several of them, namely the John Carter Brown Library, the Huntington Library, the Newberry Library, and the Beinecke Library.
+A select number of libraries (primarily in the USA) housing these rare materials offer fellowships and, to my good fortune, I have been a fellow at several of them.
 Library fellowships are a great opportunity to both further your own research agenda and to make contacts with other scholars in an interdisciplinary environment.
 The duration of fellowships range from a few weeks to several months and stipends vary based upon the institution.
 Below I offer a few pieces of advice based upon my experiences as a library fellow that I hope will be of use to other researchers preparing their own applications.
 Even if you do not study colonial themes in the Atlantic and Pacific worlds, you can apply several of these principles to other libraries that concentrate on other regions of the world and chronological periods.

 Time is always an important factor.
 Depending on your research agenda, like most aspects of academic life you need to plan at least a year in advance.
 The application process will take several months, which includes preparing your proposal (both research and writing), providing your referees with sufficient time to write their letters, and waiting patiently for the final results.
 After you have received notice and hopefully been successful in the competition, many libraries provide you with a year to use your fellowship.
 For example, for the Newberry Library I notified my referees in September (2015), submitted my application in November (2015), received notification in May (2016), and used my fellowship in June (2017).